kthiru-44/kthiru-44/README.md

 ## Computer Science Undergraduate | Quantum Computing & Software Systems

+## About Me

 I’m a Computer Science student driven by a deep interest in quantum computing, backend engineering, and machine learning.
 I focus on mastering core fundamentals — algorithms, data structures, distributed systems, and quantum information theory — to build a strong technical base for advanced research and scalable systems.

 On the engineering side, I enjoy designing robust backend architectures and developing ML models that translate theory into real-world impact.
 I’m particularly interested in how classical high-performance infrastructure can integrate with emerging quantum technologies.

-Long term, I aim to work at the intersection of intelligent systems and quantum computation — contributing to research, building future-ready platforms, and shaping the next era of computing.

----

-## About Me

-I began my journey with IBM’s *Basics of Quantum Information* and *Fundamentals of Quantum Algorithms* courses, which provided a foundation in measurement theory, circuit design, and algorithmic rea[...]
-Building on this, I document my progress through open-source projects that combine physics intuition with computational execution.

 ---